Akarsh-Sharat/ImageScrapInator/README.md

-# Image Scrapper
+# ImageScrapInator

-This is a python based image scraping bot that will extract and download images as per users' request.
+This is a selenium based image scraping bot that will extract and download images as per users' request.

 ## Working